The following schools are keen to introduce students to the research activities undertaken within their schools:

 - International students must have a current visa and valid Confirmation of Enrolment (CoE) in their primary degree for the duration of their proposed program;

 - Have identified a suitable project and CoSE supervisor, who approved and signed your application before submission; and

-- Be available to complete your 6-8-week project at any time between early November and late February.
-The exact start and end dates are negotiable with your supervisor.
+- Be available to complete your 6-8-week project at any time between early November 2021 and late February 2022.

 Successful applicants will be enrolled in the relevant Research Experience Program unit in the Bachelor of Philosophy.
-Assessment in these units is structured around the activities undertaken during the project (such as project planning, maintaining records and analysing data, and communication), with due dates negotiated with their project supervisor.
+Assessment in these units is structured around the activities undertaken during the project (such as project planning, maintaining records and analysing data, and communication).

 $2,000 (or $3,000 for Science Catalyst and Creative Innovators Program Students)

-Extended to 31 October 2020.
+22 October 2021.
 Successful applicants will be notified as soon as possible after this date.